mpsteenstrup/ML/README.md

 * Overvej hvad der er de 5 største problemer, menneskeheden står over for.
 * Overvej om mennesket er en del af løsningen eller hindre løsningen.

 Problemstillingen er ikke ny.
-Isac Assimovs skrev i 1942 bogen,  *Handbook of Robotics, 56th Edition, 2058 A.D.*, hvor han opridser tre love for robotter
+Isac Assimovs skrev i 1942 novellen *Runaround*, som blev samlet i bogen "I, Robot" i 1952, hvor han opridser tre love for robotter

 * The First Law: A robot may not injure a human being or, through inaction, allow a human being to come to harm.
 * The Second Law: A robot must obey the orders given it by human beings except where such orders would conflict with the First Law.